blex-max/apb-pileup-browser/README.md

 ## CLI Usage

+There are three modal subcommands available when starting `apb` in the terminal.

 The CLI is in a demo state - the subcommand approach might not be long term.

 `apb sam <alignment-file> <locus> [--ref reference.fasta] [--dump out.db]`